Lloyd Kahn

 Lloyd Kahn (born April 28, 1935) is an American publisher, editor, author, photographer, carpenter, and self-taught architect.
-He is the founding editor-in-chief of Shelter Publications, Inc., and is the former Shelter editor of the Whole Earth Catalog.
+He is the founding editor-in-chief of Shelter Publications, Inc., and is the former editor of the Whole Earth Catalog.
 He is a pioneer of the green building and green architecture movements.
 His book Shelter (1973) about DIY architecture, has sold more than 250,000 copies.

-He lives and works in Bolinas, Marin County, California.
+He lives in the community of Bolinas in Marin County, California.

-Early life
+Early life and education

+Lloyd Kahn was born April 28, 1935, in San Francisco, California.
 Kahn became interested in construction at age 12 when working on his family's house in the Central Valley.
-He earned a B.A. degree (1957) from Stanford University.
+He graduated from Lowell High School and earned a B.A. degree (1957) from Stanford University.

+Career

 During the late 1950s, while serving in the United States Air Force in Germany, Kahn ran the USAF newspaper for two years.
-He returned to California in 1960 to work as an insurance broker and in 1965 quit his insurance job and began work as a carpenter, eventually building four houses.
+He returned to California in 1960 to work as an insurance broker but quit his job in 1965 and began work as a carpenter, eventually building four houses.

-Career in carpentry and construction
+Green building

 Kahn's first project was a sod-roof studio in Mill Valley, with succulents planted on the roof.
-The second project was a used-wood, timber-frame Japanese and Bernard Maybeck-influenced design: a post-and-beam frame, with several 10 ft-high poured concrete walls.

-Before these two jobs, he'd had little building experience, but quickly learned on the job.
-This is where he discovered the owner/builder perspective in learning to build.
-He tried to maintain this outlook throughout his publishing career, so he could explain building techniques to novice builders.
-He next got a job in Big Sur as foreman building a large post and beam house out of bridge timbers from a dismantled bridge; the main structural members were 30' long, 8' X 22" redwood beams.
-He then built his own home out of used lumber and hand-split shakes in Big Sur, developed a water supply, and terraced a hillside for small-scale farming.
+He often used salvaged wood for his projects, in San Francisco he would buy from Cleveland Wreckers, a local wrecking company.

-Influenced by Buckminster Fuller, in 1968 he started building geodesic domes.
-This resulted in a job coordinating with Jay Baldwin the building of 17 domes at Pacific High School, an alternative school in the Santa Cruz mountains.
+Influenced by Buckminster Fuller, Kahn started building geodesic domes in 1968.
+This resulted in a job coordinating with Jay Baldwin the building of 17 domes at the Pacific Collegiate School, an alternative school in the Santa Cruz mountains.
 Experimenting with geodesic domes made from plywood, aluminum, sprayed foam, and vinyl, the children built their own domes and lived in them.
 Jay Baldwin built a dome covered with vinyl pillows.
 When Buckminster Fuller visited the school in 1970, he commissioned Baldwin to build a replica of the dome on his property in Maine.
 The school received media attention.